 Someone searching for your brand is very likely to click on an ad for your brand – it’s common sense but this will result in a high CTR and therefore high quality score.
 This will give your whole account a boost!

+Like vinyl records, AdWords accounts will deteriorate over time if not taken care of.
 AdWords takes regular tweaking to ensure your account is running at an optimal level.
 Even 30 minutes a week dedicated to smart PPC optimisation will have a great effect.